 Best practice is to place your screen just below eye level, so that your neck bends downward just slightly.

 A few additional remedies include giving yourself a neck and upper back massage and buying an ergonomic chair.
 I find that when I sit back in my chair, more for social media activities and networking than for writing, I tend to slouch.
 But when I sit on the edge of my seat, as I am doing now to write, I generally have much better posture.

 Here is a piece of advice I don’t think you’ll read elsewhere.
 Write on a desktop, not on a laptop.
 Why?
 For best posture, you need the keyboard right in front of your body, to avoid slouching shoulders as you reach.
 But for best eye distance, you want the screen to be a couple feet away from your eyes.
 You can’t have it both ways on a laptop; you can on a desktop.

-Dr. Steve Knighton, an Oakville, Ontario, based chiropractor has a number of tips on posture and equipment usage.
+Dr. Steve Knighton, a chiropractor based in Oakville, Ontario, has a number of tips on posture and equipment usage.
 It seems he wants me to “Don’t sit on your damn leg, keep both your feet on the ground.”
 Yeah, right!
 Like that’s going to happen.

 Repetitive strain injury